 A: Life can pose unexpected challenges to anyone, and if recent events in your life have had a material impact on the terms of your standing custody order, you have the right to petition the family court for a modification that reflects these changes.
 The modification process is relatively simple, but it is still crucial to have legal counsel you can trust when you are seeking any significant change to a standing child custody order.

 Child custody disputes are inherently emotional issues for any parent, and it can be very challenging for anyone facing a custody case in North Carolina to navigate the situation fluently without legal counsel advising them.
 A Morganton child custody attorney is an invaluable asset who can help you make a strong case before a family court judge and significantly improve the chances of securing your preferred custody terms.
-If you’re ready to learn how our team can assist you, contact Helton, Cody & Associates, PLLC, today and schedule a free consultation.
+If you’re ready to learn how our team can assist you, contact Law Office of Lyndon R. Helton, PLLC, today and schedule a free consultation.